KathrynKatayama/docs.userdive.com/en/apps/faq/screenshot.md

-# Where do I take screen shot for the session-playback?
+# Where do I take screen shot for the session-playback

 We do not collect any screenshots from the end-users